DendrouLab/panpipes/docs/usage/different_entry_points.md

 ## Integration

-You can supply a MuData object with normalized data directly to the `integration` workflow.
+You can supply a MuData object with normalized data in the `.X` slot of every modality directly to the `integration` workflow.

 If you have previously computed latent representations for the modalities in the MuData, these should be in the relevant `.obsm` slot.
-If no dimensionality reduction is present, the `integration` workflow will calculate PCA with [default parameters](https://github.com/scverse/scanpy/blob/master/scanpy/tools/_utils.py#L28) adjusting for number of pcs to be `adata.n_vars -1`
+If no dimensionality reduction is present, the `integration` workflow will default PCA for every modality, with [default parameters](https://github.com/scverse/scanpy/blob/master/scanpy/tools/_utils.py#L28) adjusting for number of pcs to be `adata.n_vars -1`

 ## Clustering